pruthvirajcyn/Parking-spot-detection/README.md

 ```

 ## Pre-augmented model issues
-The initial model trained on the PKLot dataset performed very well on the holdout dataset, but when used for inferencing with clear weather there were obvious problems.
+The initial model trained on the PKLot dataset performed very well on the holdout dataset, but when used for inferring with clear weather there were obvious problems.
 We believe that the limited camera angles, while great for this parking lot, was not representative of other parking lots that we were able to find.
 Our team believes that a camera mounted higher and with a smaller <a href="https://ipvm.com/reports/testing-camera-height">angle of incidence</a> provides a better view of a parking lot, thus able to determine which spots are empty and which are occupied.
 Unfortunately, not all locations are able to get cameras high enough to accomplish this, so additionaly training is needed to account for these angles.

    Camera 1         |  Camera 2         |  Camera 3
 :-------------------------:|:-------------------------:|:-------------------------:
 ![](https://github.com/pruthvirajcyn/Parking-spot-detection/blob/main/images/2012-09-11_15_38_53_jpg.rf.bcdabdb175b85ebb981248ddc666e1d7.jpg)  | ![](https://github.com/pruthvirajcyn/Parking-spot-detection/blob/main/images/2012-12-21_17_25_13_jpg.rf.f1800300d28b08e400977e1b74594f88.jpg)  |  ![](https://github.com/pruthvirajcyn/Parking-spot-detection/blob/main/images/2013-03-05_09_45_04_jpg.rf.e8589d4a1ec587d59d96187a21b6568e.jpg)

-Below is an image that was inferenced using a model trained just on the PKLot dataset.
+Below is an image that was inferred using a model trained just on the PKLot dataset.
 The model performed inadequately in detecting most parking spots in the image and even mistakenly identified trees as parking spots.
 The problem was not limited to this parking lot, but it serves as an example of how even though the model performed well on its test set it may not work well if deployed.
 <br><br>

 ![Image of bad parking spot detection](https://github.com/pruthvirajcyn/Parking-spot-detection/blob/main/images/issue1.png)